geotrev/bulba/README.md

 #### Managed Properties

 There's also the option to skip accessor upgrading if you decide you'd rather control that logic yourself.
-This is referred to as a 'managed' property in this guide.
+This is referred to as a 'managed' property.

 Here's a quick example: